 Technology has made it easier than ever to give to charities in times of need.
-Fundraisers pop up in your Facebook News Feed, you see options to text in your donation and, of course, you receive emails and calls.
+Fundraisers pop up in your Facebook Feed, you see options to text in your donation, you can donate while you shop, and, of course, you receive emails and calls.
 All of these donation methods are legitimate and used by reputable charities to receive funds.
 Unfortunately, these methods are also used by scammers.
 So go through this quick checklist before sending in your next donation.

 1. Check out the organization online and perform a search with the charity’s name with the terms “scam” or “complaint.”
 Don't be fooled by charities that have similar names to well-known charities.
 According to the FTC, some of the worst offenders have been known to mimic the names of reputable nonprofits.

 3. Verify that the organization is registered with your state charity regulator.
 In order to legally solicit donations, most states require charities to be registered.